cryptoseabook/aem-cbus-codingtest/README.md

 * ui.content: contains sample content using the components from the ui.apps
 * ui.tests: Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
 * ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution

+# Deploy the OSGi bundle with java code
+- Make sure your code is complied and build properly
+- make nessary changes in your pom files, this might be tricky
+- `mvn clean install -P autoInstallBundle` to create and deploy the bundle
+- Go to http://localhost:4502/system/console/bundles to check your bundle is there and work properly

 ## Contact
 @seabookchen